james-b-yu/e3_diffusion_for_molecules/JY_what_i_did.md

 1. edited the XYZ-TO-SPHERE conversion script to use multithreading (so it is faster)
 1. added qm7b dataset for unconditional generation --- to use this, run the command above with `--dataset qm7b`
 1. fix model resumption code

+# General comments
+By default, we train the model which *explicitly adds hydrogens*; if we add the option `--remove_h` we train the model without hydrogens

+# TODOs
+Although the qm7b dataset has been added and allows the model to be correctly trained, it does not yet allow the model to be correctly evaluated.
+The evaluation code currently still assumes we are using the qm9 dataset.
+Need to update this!